jianwei2102/lifi-demo-app/docs/INTEGRATION_GUIDE.md

 - Check browser console for errors
 - Verify `@lifi/widget` is installed
 - Check if there are CSP (Content Security Policy) issues in `next.config.ts`
+- The widget uses dynamic import with `ssr: false` to avoid hydration issues

+### Hydration Errors

+- The widget component uses `dynamic` import with `ssr: false` to prevent SSR hydration mismatches
+- If you see hydration errors, ensure the widget is only rendered client-side
+- Check that `QueryClient` in `app/providers.tsx` uses the proper SSR-safe singleton pattern

+### Widget Too Small

+- The widget container is set to `max-w-[600px]` for optimal display
+- You can adjust the container size in `components/LifiWidget.tsx`
+- The widget will automatically size its content

-### Wallet Not Connecting
+### Wallet Not Connecting (SDK Mode)

-- Verify wagmi is properly configured
+- Verify wagmi is properly configured (Step 3)
 - Check that `lib/wagmi.ts` is uncommented
 - Ensure `app/providers.tsx` wraps your app
 - Try a different wallet connector
+- **Note:** Widget mode has its own wallet connection and doesn't need wagmi

 ### Chains/Tokens Not Loading